 - Be a star.
 Get a good night’s sleep, eat a great meal, put on your very best dress clothes and show up as a star.
-Let the event be a coming out party for the confident and classy new you.
+Let the event be a coming out party for the classy new you.
 Strut your stuff and don’t look back.
 It’s all about you.

 - Be gentle with yourself.
 There is no need to beat yourself up for being anxious, afraid, or even still angry.
 Just feel your emotions for what they are.
 Beating yourself up for feeling what you feel means you are flogging yourself in addition to dealing with an already difficult situation.
 The flogging part you are doing to yourself and you can stop that at any time.